 In many churches, there is a collection box located near the candles to help pay to replenish candles and for their maintenance.
 You may also want to add some additional furniture to store candles and other supplies.

 How to get candle wax out of glass votive holders

 Maintaining a clean votive stand can help keep the space presentable, but dealing with candle wax isn’t always easy.

-One of the simplest and quickest ways to clean glass votive holders is with hot water.
-The hot water can melt the excess wax and leave the glass clean once more.
+One of the simplest and fastest ways to clean glass votive holders is with hot water.
+The hot water can melt the excess wax and leave the glass clean again.

 Church candles for prayers at home

-As well as being able to light candles at church, it’s also possible to light candles at home while saying a prayer.
+As well as light candles at church, it’s also possible to light candles at home while saying a prayer.
 You can choose from a range of church candles, including pillar and votive candles.